Everything Carriers & Brokers Need to Know About CSA Scores

 - The severity of any safety violations and crashes

-- The timing of the violation – more recent events have more weight
+- The timing of the violation (more recent events are weighted heavier)

 - The number of trucks that trucking companies operate as a carrier